-London Gardens Online tells me that ‘…Wickham Gardens is a cul-de-sac off Wickham Road, the houses surrounding a garden that was protected under the London Squares and Enclosures (Preservation) Act 1906, which prohibited building on the enclosure.
+London Gardens Online tells me that ‘…Wickham Gardens in Lewisham is a cul-de-sac off Wickham Road, the houses surrounding a garden that was protected under the London Squares and Enclosures (Preservation) Act 1906, which prohibited building on the enclosure.

 The central garden remains largely unchanged as an area of grass with shrubs and a number of trees, surrounded by the roadway… In 1928 the garden was described as: ‘Enclosed by a low wall with light iron railings on top.
 A well-kept and very attractive ornamental garden with lawn, shrubs and a few trees.
 Overlooked by small but well-tenanted dwelling houses.’
 It was in the private ownership of a Mr A H Tarleton…’.

-The ornamental garden of 1928 is also in the past as all I found were a few cyclamens, hiding in the leaves.
+The ornamental garden of 1928 is also in the past because all I found were a few cyclamens, hiding in the leaves.
 There are indeed trees around the green, although on the whole they look quite young.
 However, the mention of ‘shrubs’ led me to expect something more interesting and attractive than the parasol-shaped, twiggy bushes around the perimeter.